IndigoGollum/Morrowind-desktop-theme/README.md

 Download latest release, decompress, copy to /usr/share/icons/ Sudo required for this.
-Installed theme should look like /usr/share/icons/Morrowind/...
+Installed theme should look like /usr/share/icons/Morrowind
+                ⮡ cursor.theme
+                  cursor-index
+                  index.theme
+                  /cursors
+                    ⮡ (a bunch of symlinks)
+                      /base-files

-==UPDATING==
+                          ⮡(a bunch of cursors) ==UPDATING==

 Do that again, merge folders and overwrite files.